 Since the church no longer keeps the Passover with the slaughter of a lamb, we miss important and poignant details that could enhance our observance.
-The author uses a personal experience with two ewes as a springboard to explain greater, spiritual lessons.

 It seems that some sins should be worse than others in God's eyes.
-Is this so?
-Martin Collins explains that, though all sin merits the death penalty, some sins carry greater consequences and penalties.
+Though all sin merits the death penalty, some sins carry greater consequences and penalties.

 The commandment against murder is the one most universally followed by man.
 But Jesus shows there is much more behind it than merely taking another's life.

 Passover may be the most important festival ordained by God.
-Not only does it memorialize Christ's death, it also symbolizes our redemption and forgiveness, allowing us to have eternal life!
+Not only does it memorialize Christ's death, it also symbolizes our redemption and the covenant.